Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Starters are available in Mauville game corner
 - Changed Mosdeep music to Dewford
 - Mom gives old rod instead of running shoes (enabled at newgame).
 Old rod fisherman in Dewford gives an eviolite instead.
 Good rod is given by a new fisherman in Route 114.
 Fisherman on Route 118 gives gyaradosite instead.
 Super rod is unchanged.
 (Ported from Inclement Emerald)
+- Random item drops when cutting trees or smashing rocks
+- Can select the ball in lastusedball window during battle
+- Can view enemy party summaryscreen if player has scanner (item to be changed, dummied for now)
 - More to be added

 ## TODO
 - Add team rocket story
-- Add Kanto and Johto gym leaders with Kanto E4
+- Add Kanto gym leaders
     - Brock in granite cave x
     - Misty on the beach x
     - Surge in new mauville trying to catch zapdos.
 Can't catch zapdos until he is defeated.